Nedoko-maki/static_typing/README.md

 EDIT: I am now aware I have essentially ripped off Pydantic, however seeing this mess work makes the noggin release dopamine.

+EDIT 2: This looks like a debugging mess, and I want to maybe redo it when I have time.